Culture

 Besalú

-Besalú, in the province of Girona, is a monumental example of the Catalan Middle Ages.
-Located in the region of La Garrotxa, the town is only steps away from the spectacular scenery of the Volcanic Zone of La Garrotxa Nature Reserve, on the last spurs of the eastern section of the Pyrenees of Girona.
-Cobbled streets and façades are the most distinguishable feature of the city centre, as can be seen in many spots.
+Besalú, situated at the confluence of the Fluvià and Capellades rivers, is a monumental example of the Catalan Middle Ages.
+Located in the Garrotxa region, the town is just a stone's throw from the spectacular landscape of the Garrotxa Volcanic Zone Natural Park, in the last foothills of the eastern section of the Girona Pyrenees.
+The cobbled streets and facades are the most characteristic feature of the town centre, as can be seen in many places.

 Girona

-Girona is well-known for the beauty of its historical buildings, such as the imposing Cathedral and the Sant Feliu church; and the authenticity of its streets, like the ones located in the old town or the boulevard, which have perfectly preserved its medieval traits.
-But it is also a fashionable city thanks to its culture and gastronomic offers, a good example would be the world's best restaurant: El Celler de Can Roca.
+The city of Girona is distinguished by the beauty of its historic buildings, such as the imposing Cathedral or the curious church of Sant Fèlix; and by the authenticity of its streets, such as the old town or the Rambla, which have perfectly preserved their medieval features.
+But it is also a fashionable city thanks to the cultural, scenic and gastronomic elements it offers, as for example it has one of the best restaurants in the world, the Celler de Can Roca.

 Barcelona